-This study suggests that an important factor that controls the future extension of the suboxic region is not only a change in mean wind speed but also a change in "storminess" (e.g., Munday and Zhai, 2017), i.e., the frequency of storms and cyclones.
-A significant positive linear trend in the total number of extra tropical cyclones ranging from 1% to 2% decade-1 have been identified in NCEP and ERA-Interim datasets (Tilina and Gulev, 2013).
-The application of a tropical cyclone downscaling technique to six CMIP5 (Coupled Model

-Intercomparison Project Phase 5) generation global climate models run under historical conditions and under the RCP8.5 emissions projection indicates an increase in global tropical cyclone activity, most evident in the North Pacific region (Emanuel, 2013).
-Knutson et al. (2015) showed an increase by about 10% of tropical storms in the eastern North Pacific in the late 21st century (scenario RCP4.5) compared to the present day in a subset of CMIP5 models.
-Furthermore, the ITCZ narrows in response to global warming in both observations and climate models (Byrne and Schneider, 2016; 2018), increasing convection (Wodzicki and Rapp, 2016) and possibly modifying the amount of synoptic variability.
-Climate oscillations, such as the Pacific Decadal Oscillation or the El-Nino Southern Oscillation, also impact storminess (Kruk et al., 2015) and ITCZ-related processes.
+This study suggests that an important factor that controls the future extension of the suboxic region is not only a change in mean wind speed but also a change in "storminess" (e.g., Munday & Zhai, 2017), that is, the frequency of storms and cyclones.
+A significant positive linear trend in the total number of extratropical cyclones ranging from 1% to 2% per decade has been identified in the National Centers for Environmental Prediction and European Centre for Medium-Range Weather Forecasts 40-year Re-analysis-Interim data sets (Tilinina et al., 2013).
+The application of a tropical cyclone downscaling technique to six Coupled Model Intercomparison Project Phase 5 generation global climate models run under historical conditions and under the Representative Concentration Pathway (RCP8.5) emissions projection indicates an increase in global tropical cyclone activity, most evident in the North Pacific region (Emanuel, 2013).
+Knutson et al. (2015) showed an increase by about 10% of tropical storms in the eastern North Pacific in the late 21st century (scenario RCP4.5) compared to the present day in a subset of Coupled Model Intercomparison Project Phase 5 models.
+Furthermore, the ITCZ narrows in response to global warming in both observations and climate models (Byrne & Schneider, 2016, 2018), increasing convection (Wodzicki & Rapp, 2016) and possibly modifying the amount of synoptic variability.
+Climate oscillations, such as the Pacific Decadal Oscillation or the El Niño-Southern Oscillation, also impact storminess (Kruk et al., 2015) and ITCZ-related processes.

-To conclude, the atmospheric synoptic timescale has an important (but often overlooked) role in driving the mean ocean circulation and setting biogeochemical quantities.
+To conclude, the atmospheric synoptic time scale has an important (but often overlooked) role in driving the mean ocean circulation and setting biogeochemical quantities.
 Further studies should focus on whether it impacts seasonal, interannual variability or future state of biogeochemical properties such as oxygen levels.